 In December 2020, a combination of LFP’s conservation work and the wildlife-friendly practices of local farmers led to the coffee programme becoming Wildlife Friendly™ certified.
 This certification has only been given to 18 other projects in the world, and only one other coffee-based project.
 This certification is given to projects that contribute to the conservation of endangered animals whilst selling products responsibly sourced from these areas.
 This not only helps farmers get a premium price for their high-quality produce, but it incentivises the use of wildlife-friendly farming practices.

-Export to UK
+Export to the UK